wqlab0000/glucose-insulin/README.md

 setup_staliro
 ```

-Below is the table of the experiments file names and contents
+Below is the table of the experiments file names and contents:
+src-11 is the most complicated one and detail explanation can be found in the src-11 file readme.txt.

 | File name     | Specification | Actual Changed Condition      | Contents               |